 4. Crime-Specific Defenses

 In addition to the defenses listed above, there are also various defenses that apply to specific types of criminal offenses.
 For example, in a DUI case, you may be able to argue that the breathalyzer was not properly calibrated or that there is an alternate explanation for your alleged erratic driving behavior.
 Likewise, if you have been charged with resisting arrest, you may be able to argue that the arrest was unlawful.
-Your attorney should be able to use his or her experience defending clients against criminal charges to identify any crime-specific defenses you have available.
+Your criminal defense attorney should be able to use his or her experience defending clients against criminal charges to identify any crime-specific defenses you have available.

 Speak with a North Charleston Criminal Defense Lawyer for Free